Coranderrk | Ilbijerri Theatre Co & Belvoir

 CORANDERRK a collaboration between leading Indigenous and non-Indigenous artists, researchers, education experts and community members.
 The production aims to encourage a shared understanding of the past between Aboriginal and non-Aboriginal people.

-Written by Andrea James & Giordano Nanni
+Writers Andrea James & Giordano Nanni

 “What ILBIJERRI is able to take from this painful history is a story of resistance and of strength.” ★★★★